menchelab/hci-immune-synapse/README.md

 ## Data availability

 All files used in this analysis will be shared in appropriate public repositories.
+The notebooks are split according to the experiments presented in this study and can be run independently.
+They require the measurements obtained from CellProfiler and the plate layouts as input.
 Input files should be placed in a folder called **Rsc** at the root directory of this repository.

 ## Code summary